askyel/stuyhs/econ/10:federal_reserve.md

 increase monetary base by purchasing treasury bills from commercial banks -> increases money supply
 decrease monetary base by selling treasury bills to commercial banks -> decreases money supply

+money multiplier = 1 / reserve ratio = checkable deposits / reserves
+after the 2008 recession, US has more on reserve than in checkable deposits

+quantitative casing